JustJordanT/pulumi-dotnet-boilerplate/README.md

 ```bash
 dotnet new --install Pulumi.NET.Boilerplate
 ```
 This would install the `Pulumi .NET Boilerplate` template globally on your machine.
-With that done, let's see how you can start generating complete .NET Solutions seamlessly.
+With that done, let's see how you can start generating complete .NET projects seamlessly.

 Simply navigate to a new directory (wherever you want to place your new solution), and open up Command Prompt at the opened directory.